 Once the motion has been seconded, the mover then explains the reason for presenting it to the meeting and what it is hoped it will achieve.
-The mover has a 4 minute time limit to speak.
+The mover has a 4-minute time limit to speak.
+The meeting then debates the motion, and members can speak for or against the motion, with each speaker having a 2-minute limit.

-The meeting then debates the motion, members can speak for or against the motion with each speaker having a 2 minute limit.
-Speakers may only speak once and the Chairperson will normally ensure speakers take turns speaking for or against the motion, with no more than 2 'for' or 2 'against' in succession.
+Speakers may only speak once, and the Chairperson will normally ensure speakers take turns speaking for or against the motion, with no more than 2 'for' or 2 'against' in succession.
 When the debate is closed the mover has the 'right of reply' (2 minutes), giving them an opportunity to answer arguments brought up in the debate but the Chairperson must not allow them to introduce new arguments.
-The motion is read to the meeting again and members vote by a show of hands or by secret ballot.
+The motion is read to the meeting again, and members vote by a show of hands or by secret ballot.
 A simple majority of votes determines if the motion is carried, and if carried the motion then becomes a resolution.
 All motions that are moved and seconded should appear in the minutes and shown as carried, lost or laying on the table.

 When the rules of debate are observed debate is faster, fairer and more effective.
 You can see formal rules of debate in operation when you attend WACSSO's Annual Conference.
-Details regarding conference are available by phoning WACSSO, visiting the website or keep an eye on the post for the information that is sent to your P&C. WACSSO's contact details are on the back of this booklet.
+Details regarding Conference are available by phoning WACSSO, visiting the website or subscribing to WACSSO's communications.